Workers' Rights

 Unfair Dismissal

 Unfair dismissal is the workhorse claim of UK employment law.
-To bring it, you usually need two years of continuous service — a threshold that has flipped between one and two years across successive g...
+Under the rules in force today, you usually need two years of continuous service — a threshold that has flipped between one and two years...

 Read more